Table of Contents

 T/t indicates the number of generation times or divisions.

-The equation is logarithmized, since, in this form, it corresponds to a linear equation.
-The graph of the logarithmized cell number against the time t corresponds to a straight line with a slope 0.301/T. The generation time can now be read from the graph.
+Applying the logarithm, logarithm, the current equation corresponds to a linear equation.
+The graph of the log cell number against time,t, corresponds to a straight line with a slope 0.301/T. The generation time can now be read from the graph.

 Pathogenicity and Virulence Factors

-The pathogenicity of a bacterial strain is referred to as the ability to cause a disease.
-In order to classify the distinctiveness of this ability, the virulence is used.
+The pathogenicity of a bacterial strain is referred to as the ability of a bacterial species to cause disease.
+To classify the distinctiveness of this ability, virulence is used.
 Virulence factors include: